Shangqiu: Geography and climate

 Shangqiu has a monsoon-influenced humid subtropical climate (Köppen Cwa), with four distinct seasons.
 Winters are cool and mostly dry while summers are hot and humid; spring is warm and sees some, but not much rainfall, while autumn weather is crisp and drier.
 The monthly 24-hour average temperature ranges from around the freezing mark in January to 27.0 °C in July, while the annual mean is 14.4 °C. Close to two-thirds of the annual precipitation occurs from June to September.
-The average temperature is below 10 °C for winter, 22 °C for summer, and between 10-22 °C for spring and autumn.
+The average temperature is below 10 °C for winter, 22 °C for summer, and between 10 and 22 °C for spring and autumn.
 Shangqiu City has a long winter, followed by summer, and a significantly shorter spring and autumn.

 The average annual precipitation in the urban area of Shangqiu City has been 711.9 mm, and the corresponding total precipitation is 59.13 million cubic meters.
 The average annual runoff depth is 76.8 mm and the total runoff is 6.405 million cubic meters.